Java PDF to Image File

 Before we get started, there are a few points that must be present to carry out this conversion.

 1. Java should be installed in the system and its path should be set in Environment Variables.
-Please refer to this link to install Java if you don't have before.
+Please refer to this Java installation guide to install Java if you haven't already.

 2. A good Java IDE should be installed, like Eclipse or IntelliJ.
-To download Eclipse, please visit this link and to download IntelliJ, please click on this link.
+To download Eclipse, please visit this Eclipse download page and to download IntelliJ, please visit this IntelliJ download page.

-3. Maven should be integrated with the IDE before starting with conversion.
-For the tutorial of installing Maven and integrating it to the environment, visit the following link[link].
+3. Maven should be integrated with the IDE before starting the conversion.
+For the tutorial on installing Maven and integrating it into the environment, visit this Maven installation tutorial.

 4. IronPDF for Java Installation

-Once all the prerequisites are fulfilled, installing IronPDF for Java is quite simple and easy for even new Java developers.
+Once all the prerequisites are fulfilled, installing IronPDF for Java is simple and easy, even for new Java developers.

 To use IronPDF for Java, first you need an IDE.
 For this article, we will use JetBrains IntelliJ IDEA to install the required dependencies and run examples.

-First, open JetBrains IntelliJ IDEA and create new Maven project.
+First, open JetBrains IntelliJ IDEA and create a new Maven project.

 Java PDF to Image - Figure 1: Create new Maven Project